Meet Dr. Jason McGowan

 Sara provides care for neurosurgery and spine inpatients at St. Anthony Hospital.

-Anna is a PA providing pre- and postoperative care in our Lakewood clinic.
+Anna is providing pre- and post-operative care to neurosurgical patients in our Lakewood clinic.

 Tess supports Dr. McGowan caring for spine patients in Lakewood and Arvada.